 Sometime in the late 2000’s I found myself sitting in a police interview room opposite a pair of excited coppers.
 After a few minutes of pointless questions they gleefully put their theory to me: “we believe you were intending to travel up to central London to vandalise the Tate Modern!”
-This accusation left me slightly stunned: aside from being completely daft, all I had on me was a small marker, I felt insulted.
-Why on earth would I want to associate myself with the Tate Modern?
+This accusation left me slightly stunned: aside from being completely daft, all they’d found on me was a small marker, I felt insulted.
 Fuck the Tate!

 While it might sound contradictory, writing for a blog focusing on graffiti, I have to admit that art irritates me.
 It seems that the state of contemporary art is overwhelmingly vacuous and pretentious.
 If I ever do wander into a museum I’m soon enough overcome with gallery-fatigue and have to leave.
 So I rarely go to these places.
 My condition isn’t merely boredom though – it goes beyond that.
 I have a moral objection to these imposing cathedrals of modernity.
 Art has become the ultimate cultural commodity of capitalism.
 While the museum is an institutional manifestation of power.
 A special place where ‘ideas’ can be expressed by so-called luminaries making their insipid commentary on society.
 And after having a dose of culture we can go home better people.